Sanglorian/orcus/Orcus Monsters - current.md

 The creature gains a +2 enhancement bonus to AC while adjacent to an ally.

 **Combat Drill** (immediate (react), when an ally moves into or out of an adjacent square, at-will)
-The adversary may shift up to three squares as long as he moved in the direction of this ally.
+The monster may shift up to three squares as long as he moved in the direction of this ally.

 **Encouraging Reaction**
 When the creature scores a critical hit, one ally can make a basic attack as an immediate (react) action.